Introduction

 Consequences of Denial

 Feeling disoriented after a denial?
 You’re not alone.
-The consequences can be significant, often leading to stress over potential deportation.
-Understanding what happens next can empower you to take the right actions.
+The consequences can be significant, often leading to heightened anxiety over potential deportation and uncertainty about your future.
+Understanding what happens next can empower you to take the right actions and navigate this challenging situation effectively.

 Immediate Effects